Kiru671/Portfolio/README.md

 ## About Me

 Hi, I'm **Kerem**.
 I believe games are the **perfect** medium.
 Each one full of surprises and potential when you start playing.
-Like a book waiting to be read, only much more immersive with visuals, leaving little to the imagination.
+Like a book waiting to be read, only ***much*** more immersive with visuals and interactivity.
 I also love their painstaking creation process.
 I love finding solutions to how a certain mechanic or system would be added to a game and how I could build upon such things.

  <img src="https://github.com/user-attachments/assets/87880a47-d2ec-4f96-9314-363b9d272103" alt="Profile Picture" width="200" height="200">